 Like many women, I have a somewhat complicated relationship with makeup.
-Applying cosmetics and experimenting with new products, shades, and styles is an opportunity to express myself creatively, and wearing it makes me feel good about myself.
+Applying cosmetics and experimenting with new products, shades, and styles is an opportunity to express myself creatively, and wearing it sometimes makes me feel good.
 But once I start to peel back the label on the norm, so-to-speak, I remember what a problematic concept makeup is.

 At a certain age, women are expected to cover their flaws.
 We’re taught to wear makeup; just enough, but not too much.
 Too little and you look tired and lazy – too much and you’re “fake.”
 Some men complain of “false advertisement” when a woman wears so much makeup that her appearance is significantly altered, but the same men expect women to naturally look like living, breathing, Barbie dolls.
 Beauty is a multi-billion dollar business in the U.S., and the industry is so lucrative because many of us feel that our beauty is our worth.